Webby Awards: Ceremony

 Between 2005 and 2019, the Webby Awards were presented in New York City.
 Many of the ceremony hosts are comedians and comedic actors.
 Comedian Rob Corddry hosted the ceremony from 2005 to 2007.
 Seth Meyers of Saturday Night Live hosted in 2008 and 2009, B.J.
 Novak of the sitcom The Office in 2010, and Lisa Kudrow in 2011.
 Comedian, actor, and writer Patton Oswalt hosted from 2012 to 2014.
 Comedian Hannibal Buress hosted in 2015.

+Ceremony hosts from 2016 to 2019 included Nick Offerman (2016), Joel McHale (2017), Amber Ruffin (2018), and Jenny Slate (2019).

+In 2020, due to the COVID-19 pandemic, the planned New York City ceremony was canceled and the 24th Annual Webby Awards were held as a virtual event titled "WFH: Webbys From Home," hosted by Patton Oswalt.
+The event was dedicated to individuals and organizations using the internet in response to the pandemic.

 The Webbys are famous for limiting recipients to five-word speeches, which are often humorous, although some exceed the limit.
 In 2005 when accepting his Lifetime Achievement Award, former Vice President Al Gore's speech was "Please don't recount this vote."
 He was introduced by Vint Cerf who used the same format to state, "We all invented the Internet."
 In 2013, the creator of the Graphics Interchange Format (GIF), Steve Wilhite, accepted his Webby and delivered his now famous five-word speech, "It's pronounced 'Jif' not 'Gif'."

 Criticism

 The Webbys have been criticized for their pay-to-enter and pay-to-attend policy (winners and nominees also have to pay to attend the award ceremony), and thus for not taking most websites into consideration before distributing their awards.
 Gawker, its Valleywag column, and others, have called the awards a scam, with Valleywag saying, "...somewhere along the way, the organizers figured out that this goofy charade could be milked for profit."

-In response, Webby Awards executive director David-Michel Davies told the Wall Street Journal that entry fees “provide the best and most sustainable model for ensuring that our judging process remains consistent and rigorous and is not dependent on things like sponsorships that can fluctuate from year to year.”
+In response, Webby Awards executive director David-Michel Davies told the Wall Street Journal that entry fees "provide the best and most sustainable model for ensuring that our judging process remains consistent and rigorous and is not dependent on things like sponsorships that can fluctuate from year to year."